Advisory committee or task force.

-As recommended in the Urban Forestry Management Plan the City of St.Catharines will assemble an Urban Forest Advisory Committee to advise and make recommendations for the care and preservation of the urban forest in St.Catharines and to complement municipal staff efforts.
+The Urban Forest Advisory Committee provides advice and makes recommendations for the care and preservation of the urban forest in St.Catharines by complementing municipal staff efforts.

-The advisory committee will serve an in advisory capacity on matters of environmental stewardship, specifically concerning the care and planting of trees and urban forest, by advocating sound arboriculture and urban forest management practices.
+The advisory committee serves in an advisory capacity on matters of environmental stewardship, specifically concerning the care and planting of trees and the urban forest, by advocating sound arboriculture and urban forest management practices.

-The committee will be authorized to study, plan, advise, report and make recommendations on plans, programs or city by-laws, which Council or Recreation and Community Services staff determine as necessary or advisable for the care, conservation, planting, pruning, removal or disposition of trees citywide.
+The committee is authorized to study, plan, advise, report and make recommendations on plans, programs or city by-laws, which Council or Recreation and Community Services staff determine as necessary or advisable for the care, conservation, planting, pruning, removal or disposition of trees citywide.

-The St.Catharines Urban Forestry Advisory Committee provides advice and guidance to City Council on ways to help safeguard the environment of the City through the use of trees, forests and greenspace.
+The St.Catharines Urban Forestry Advisory Committee provides advice and guidance to City Council on ways to help safeguard the environment through the use of trees, forests and greenspace.
 Members assist Council by: